Are personal trainer roles intriguing to you?

 So how much do personal trainers make?

-According to the Bureau of Labour Statistics, personal trainers are paid roughly $40,510 per year or $19.48 per hour as of 2020.
+According to the Bureau of Labour Statistics, personal trainers earn roughly $40,510 per year or $19.48 per hour as of 2020.

 Note these various factors which may definitely influence your income: